karl-run/karl.run/src/pages/posts/spring-boot-schema-first-graphql/index.md

 ### Schema-first

 First of, what do I mean with "schema-first" GraphQL?
-A lot of the reference implementations of GraphQL force you to define your schema as code, ofter through builders, and sowing them together your self.
-In that context having a "schema-first" GraphQL server means that you first define your GraphQL-schema in it's own file, using the GraphQL-syntax, ther providing resolvers and objects to match with this schema.
+A lot of the reference implementations of GraphQL force you to define your schema as code, often through builders, and sowing them together your self.
+In that context having a "schema-first" GraphQL server means that you first define your GraphQL-schema in it's own file, using the GraphQL-syntax, then providing resolvers and objects to match with this schema.

 ## Implementation